 3.1 Material flow analysis

 The MFA is based on the mass balancing principle, and it is the central methodology of Industrial ecology.
 The MFA is a tool that measures incoming and outgoing materials while examining and measuring the flows of each material in the entire process.
-The application of MFA has recently increased in waste and waste management, becoming a tool to support decisions at the policy and administrative levels.
+The application of MFA has recently increased in waste management, becoming a tool to support decisions at the policy and administrative levels.
 According to Brunner and Rechberger, (2004) the "MFA is a systematic assessment of material flows and stocks within a system defined in space and time”.
 In the current case study, the authors applied a top-down approach, collecting data through national reports, databases as well as a specific interview with local managers operating in the sector of paper and cardboard waste recycling, in Italy with a focus on Apulia.
 To evaluate the performance of collection, sorting, and recycling of recovered paper, the following indicators were defined: recovery rate (RR), recovery utilization rate (RUR), recovery import rate (RIR), and recovery export rate (RER).

 As underlined in the literature there are different performance indicators, and the authors have chosen two material cycle indicators: the “Direct material input” (DMI) which measures the direct and actual input of materials into a well-defined national economy as the sum of domestic extraction plus physical imports and the “Material use efficiency” (MUE) which represents an appropriate value for quantifying the recovery of by-products (Hashimoto S. and Moriguchi Y. 2003).
 In addition, the "Total material input productivity" indicator was calculated to assess eco-efficiency.